woile/rpi-cluster-assistant/README.md

 This repository will help and guide you on setting up a cluster with multiple raspberries pi.

 Currently it can generate a `master` and `N`-`workers` where `N` is the number of nodes chosen in the `conf.json`.

-Also it configures a DHCP server making the `master` node start assigning IPs to the worker nodes.
+It configures a DHCP server making the `master` node start assigning IPs to the worker nodes.
 It is expected for the raspberries to be connected to the same switch.
-The `eth0` interface should be for the cluster.
+The `eth0` interface should be reserved for the cluster.

 The objective of this project is to make it easy to configure a cluster in order to start playing with Kubernetes.